NarasimhaRajuKotnala/Airelogic/README.md

 The signup and login functionality has to be developed as well for this application which will enable the user to signup or login to the application.
 Once a user is logged in he can have the authority to assign/reassign bugs , update comments, etc. SO Spring boot provides features of Authorisation & Auhtentication.
 This has not been developed but can be developed using a few framweorks.
 The simplest is by using MongoTemplate.
 There are many Spring security features which can be implemented for better security.
 One is implementing OAuth.

+Unit Testing could not be completed in the limited timeframe but can be done using the Springboot test capabilities.
+Just setup a test class and wrote a test but not full working.

 © 2018 GitHub, Inc.
 Terms
 Privacy